domain-centric/documentation_builder/doc/wiki/04-Links.md

 You can use the optional title attribute, e.g.:
 [json_serializable title='Package for json conversion'&rsqb; will be replaced by
 [Package for json conversion&rsqb;(https://pub.dev/packages/json_serializable)

+<a id='markdown-file-links'></a>
+## Markdown file links
+A [MarkdownFileLink] links point to an other [GeneratedMarkdownFile].

+The [DocumentationBuilder] will try to find this [GeneratedMarkdownFile] and replace the link to a hyperlink with an absolute Url.

+You can use :
+- the template name e.g.: [README.mdt&rsqb;
+- the output name e.g.: [README.md&rsqb;
+- the [ProjectFilePath], e.g.: [doc/template/README.md&rsqb;
+- an optional optional title attribute, e.g.:
+[README.mdt title='About this project'&rsqb;

+Note that the [DocumentationBuilder] ignores letter casing.

  //TODO DartCodeMemberLinkRule